rgmorales/kubernetes-the-hard-way-on-lxd/README.md

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+You can try this tutorial in a VM created on Virtualbox, make sure to create the VM in a host with and SSD or M.2 card for storage.

 ## Target Audience